Michelle Richardson: Series 1

-At school, she gets the chance to confront Abigail, and is introduced to Abi's brother, Josh.
+At school, she gets the chance to confront Abigail, and is introduced to Abigail's brother, Josh.
 Tony later tries to talk to Michelle, and she asks him to "prove" that he loves her completely, but he is unconvincing.
 Michelle then turns to Sid on the rebound, as she is well aware that he has been in love with her for many years.
 She discovers that Sid, surprisingly, has come to love her as just a friend, so she takes him to see Cassie — Sid's true love — who has gone back into rehab after a suicide attempt.
 At the rehab clinic, she bumps into Josh once again, who asks her out on a date.

 Michelle finds that she genuinely enjoys her time with Josh, and is able to have an equal conversation with him, unlike Tony who she describes as difficult to talk to.
 She learns that Josh's mother, a psychiatrist, medicates him, but otherwise their relationship progresses nicely.
 Meanwhile, Tony has been spying on her, and eventually sabotages her and Josh's developing relationship by sending lurid pictures of Abigail from Josh's phone to Michelle.
-Michelle finds comfort with Jal, but is both distraught and disgusted with Josh—figuring the photos were related to his mental illness.
-Later, after helping to repair her mother and stepfather's hollow relationship, Tony makes another futile attempt to regain Michelle as his girlfriend, in spite of a slightly better attempt to explain that he loves her—however Michelle rejects him.
+Michelle is both distraught and disgusted with Josh—figuring the photos were related to his mental illness.
+Later, after helping to repair her mother and stepfather's hollow relationship, Tony makes another futile attempt to regain Michelle as his girlfriend, in spite of a slightly better attempt to explain that he loves her; however, Michelle rejects him.

-In the series finale, Michelle briefly visits Tony's sister Effy Stonem, who was just recently involved in an incident orchestrated by Josh to get back at Tony for the events in the episode "Michelle".
-Although Effy doesn't speak, Michelle asks her why Tony hurt her, but Effy genuinely doesn't know.
-Michelle shows Effy some affection before leaving.
-Later in the episode Michelle attends with Jal to friend Anwar Kharral's 17th birthday party.
-Tony comes as well, along with Effy, but neither of them actually go inside.
-Effy calls Tony a "wanker" for hurting Michelle, and he finally calls her on his phone to confess his love to her.
+In the series finale, Michelle briefly visits Tony's sister Effy Stonem, who was just recently involved in an incident orchestrated by Josh to get back at Tony.
+Although Effy does not speak, Michelle asks her why Tony hurt her, but Effy genuinely does not know.
+Later in the episode, Michelle attends with Jal to friend Anwar Kharral's 17th birthday party.
+Tony calls her on his phone to confess his love to her.
 Michelle listens to the phone while crying, and just as Tony crosses the street, he is hit by a bus.
 Michelle can be seen calling presumably an ambulance at the end of the episode.